Toloka/WSDMCup2023/reproduction/README.md

 ## Hardware Requirements

 We will run your solution on a machine with one Nvidia A100 80 GB GPU, 16 CPU cores, and 200 GB of RAM.
 Your Docker image must perform the inference in at most 3 hours on this machine.
 In other words, the `docker run` command must finish in 3 hours.

-## Sharing Your Image

-You will need to [push your image to Docker Hub](https://docs.docker.com/docker-hub/repos/) and share a link with us.